JaredYeDH/DBManagement/README.md

         core->
             DAO->
                 sqlparser.py
-Pending to be changed in the future, and will be wrapped in Class name space for ease of use

 This version is a powerful substitution for old sql template parser, which was developed as sql template lexical parsing tool under the influence of mysql-python-connector.
 Native Mysql-Python-Connector by MySQL is not elegent for string substitution, hence I decided to write my own.
 It is a little like PHP style.
 But the philosophy is different!
 I consider it as an alternitive to Object Relationship Mapping (ORM) like Django 'Model' in python or Hybernate framework in Java